Five Things on Our 2017 Legislative To-Do List

 On Wednesday, January 4, state legislators returned to Hartford to begin a new legislative session of the Connecticut General Assembly.
 Here are five areas in which the ACLU of Connecticut will be encouraging the legislature to strengthen freedom, equality, and justice in 2017:

 - Solitary confinement costs too much, does nothing to rehabilitate prisoners, and can exacerbate or even cause mental illness.
 Last year, 314 people were placed in long-term isolation in Connecticut prisons.
 We’re fighting for legislation that would cap the duration of solitary confinement and prohibit it altogether for vulnerable people, such as people with mental illness.
-Read our testimony supporting legislation to reform solitary confinement in Connecticut.
+Read our testimony supporting legislation to reform solitary confinement in Connecticut, and learn more about the movement to stop solitary confinement of vulnerable people in Connecticut.

 - Reforming police practices could help police and communities alike.
 Communities deserve police who protect and respect everyone.
 Police deserve to work with and for capable colleagues.
 To reach both of these goals, police departments must be more transparent, accessible, and accountable.
 State lawmakers must take action to ensure truly independent police oversight, create meaningful body and Taser camera regulations, establish better systems for people to file complaints against police departments, and more.
 Read our testimony supporting police complaint reform, police accountability, sound body camera policies, and additional transparency regarding police Taser use.